 Calico has various seasonal events during the year, including Bluegrass in the Spring Mother’s Day weekend, Calico Days in the last weekend in September, Ghost Haunt the last two weekends in October, and a Holiday Festival the first Saturday after Thanksgiving.
 Just about every weekend, you can find entertainment going on along the main street.

 Calico has a campground run by the County of San Bernardino Regional Parks Department.
-There are 265 campsites with with full and partial hook-ups as well as a group tent camping sites.
+There are 265 campsites with full and partial hook-ups as well as group tent camping sites.
 There are also six cabins available that sleep up to four persons.
 The cabins are heated and air-conditioned, but no pets are allowed—campground reservations.

 Getting to Calico Ghost Town

 If you are traveling to or from Las Vegas, Calico is a good spot to take a break and look around.
 Calico Ghost Town is located off Interstate 15, 3 miles from Barstow.
 Look for the giant letters spelling CALICO.
 Exit the freeway at Ghost Town Road and head for the hills.
 All roads are paved, and there is plenty of parking.
 An entrance fee is required.